ishukeshri2712/Accuknox/README.md

 # Accuknox
 Problem Statement 2:
-Write a script to automate the backup of a specified directory to a remote server or a cloud storage solution.
-The script should provide a report on the success or failure of the backup operation.
+Create a script that analyzes web server logs (e.g., Apache, Nginx) for common patterns such as the number of 404 errors, the most requested pages, or IP addresses with the most requests.
+The script should output a summarized report.